KamranAzeem/docker-to-kubernetes/Migration-Part-3.md

 | ----------------------------------- |

-Create CircleCI environment variables for our fictional configuration file and the `MYSQL_*` environment variables.
+Create CircleCI environment variables for our configuration file and the `MYSQL_*` environment variables.

 | ![images/ci_10.png](images/ci_10.png) |